 The next challenge in the anti-aging game incorporating a retinol product into your routine in addition to antioxidant treatment.

 Nothing supports cell turnover better than retinoids.

 Retinoids are a big family of compounds that are derivatives of Vitamin A that support collagen cells in their quest for plump and healthy skin.

-Besides being an anti-ageing powerhouse, retinol can reduce blemishes and acne breakouts by unclogging keratin plugs in the follicle.
+Besides being an anti-aging powerhouse, retinol can reduce blemishes and acne breakouts by unclogging keratin plugs in the follicle.

-It boosts cell regeneration to even out uneven skin tone and pigmentation left from acne and sun damage and targets premature signs of ageing like fine lines and wrinkles.
+It boosts cell regeneration to even out uneven skin tone and pigmentation left from acne and sun damage and targets premature signs of aging like fine lines and wrinkles.

 The ideal age to start using retinol are your mid-20s, but it is absolutely one of the essentials in your 30s when collagen naturally starts to decline.